BalabadraSrikanth/Python-Notes/String.md

 ### startswith()

-he startswith() method returns True if the string starts with the specified value, otherwise False.
+the startswith() method returns True if the string starts with the specified value, otherwise False.

 **Syntax**